Md-Ashiqur-rahman/FINAL-MACHINE-LEARNING-PROJECT/README.md

 #Running Models:

-Ensemble Model:
+1.Ensemble Model:
         For Ensemble learning, we have run 3 CNN models namely:
         1. MobileNetV2
         2. DenseNet121
         3. NasNetMobile
         and at last, we took 3 separate results from the 3 models and taken max voting in prediction stage.

+        Result obtained : Accuracy - 75.33%

 #Concatenation Model

         It joins( concatenate ) the output of features extracted by ( output  of globalpooling layer from this two model)   MobileNET   and   DenseNet121.

-This is stronger model .
+        This is stronger model.
+It overfits badly, so we didn't prepare final result from it.

 #Single Model:
         We ran Mobilenet as a single model.
+We used weights from imagenet as initial weights from covolutional layers.
+And drop the fully connected layer in the top and used our custom dense layer.
+        Accuracy : 80.0%

 #AutoEncoder Model:
-We trained Auntoencoder and then used the encoded image for our classification.
+        We trained Auntoencoder and then used the encodeder part of the autocoder for classification. accuracy : 81.79%

-We have initialized the layers with the pre-trained model weights but then we have learned the weights for our particular datasets for all the layers.
+        this our best performing model.
+        confusion matrix:
+        [[326 144]
+        [112 841]]

 Result: